 Degree Completion Requirements

 All requirements for the NPL degree must be completed within five years of the date of the student’s first admission.
 Generally, the requirements are completed within one year for full-time students and two to three years for part-time students.
-Students who leave the program for a year or more must contact the Associate Dean of Admissions in writing before returning to the program.
+Students who leave the program for a year or more must contact the Associate Dean of Students in writing before returning to the program.

 The NPL degree is awarded to candidates who: